 One of the best and easiest ways to provide this type of social opportunity is to join a local homeschool group.
 These groups are very popular and located nationwide.
 In addition to providing a support network to homeschooling families, these groups sponsor all types of educational field trips and gatherings.
 You can find other parents who have the same values and beliefs that you do and who do their best to inculcate these same qualities in their children.

 There are many homeschool-related websites, which maintain a database of local groups.
 A quick search of these databases will almost always result in finding a homeschooling group in your area.

 Another wonderful way to provide children with the opportunity to socialize is to utilize the extra-curricular activities offered by your local school district.
 Schools must allow children who learn at home the option to participate in activities such as band, sports and drama.
+You can prepare them for these activities by picking them up equipment for the home such as pro baseball bats.
 Take the time to contact the school district, in which you reside, for further information on the specific extra-curricular programs, available to your child.